theagilepadawan/NEATPy/README.md

 My masters thesis.

 Implementing a transport system specified by the TAPS WG.
 Leveraging the work put into the NEAT Project, while providing a high level interface in Python.

+As NEAT, it is available for: FreeBSD, Linux, OS X and NetBSD.

 ### 🔗 [TAPS](https://datatracker.ietf.org/wg/taps/documents/)
 ### 🔗 [NEAT](https://www.neat-project.org/)